Vietnam Food Guide

 Cà Phê Trứng

-Vietnamese egg coffee – a decadent blend of coffee topped with a custard-like mixture of egg yolks, sugar, and condensed milk.
+Vietnamese egg coffee – strong coffee topped with a custard-like whip of egg yolks, sugar, and condensed milk.

 Chè